Vagahbond/docs/san.md

 }
 ```

-You can put whatever expression you wants in a condition.
+You can put whatever expression you want in a condition.

 ## Loops
 ### While loop